dl90/React/redux.md

 ### reducers

-* pure function, takes in stored state and an action and returns new stored state
+* pure function, takes in a state and an action and returns new state, without modifying the original
 * components become decoupled from data changes
 * reducer composition
   * small/reuseable reducer functions